Ryan Willis: Professional career

+The Spring League

 Willis signed with the Linemen of The Spring League in May 2021.
-He was the MVP for The Spring League Megabowl in 2021 playing for the championship team.
+He was the MVP for The Spring League Mega Bowl in 2021 playing for the championship team.
+Willis would as well win The Spring League MVP the same season.

 Chicago Bears

 On December 18, 2021, Willis was signed to the Chicago Bears practice squad.
 On December 25, he was "flexed" to the Bears' active roster to back up starter Nick Foles against the Seattle Seahawks.
 He signed a reserve/future contract with the Bears on January 11, 2022.
 He was released by the team on May 11, 2022.

 St. Louis BattleHawks

 On September 29, 2022, XFL Reporter Mike Mitchell reported that 8 quarterbacks that worked with Jordan Palmer have reportedly signed with each team.
-Willis was signed to the St. Louis BattleHawks.
+Willis signed with the St. Louis BattleHawks.

 Memphis Showboats

 On February 8, 2023, Willis signed with the Memphis Showboats of the United States Football League (USFL).
+He was released on January 26, 2024.